 For more details on making SQL queries with Druid, see the Druid SQL documentation.

 Congratulations!
-You have now deployed a simple Imply cluster, loaded a sample dataset into Imply, defined a data cube, explored some simple visualizations, and executed queries using Druid SQL.
+You deployed an Imply cluster, loaded a sample dataset, defined a data cube, explored some simple visualizations, and executed a query using Druid SQL.

 Next, you can: